dotnet/docs/docs/core/tutorials/debugging-with-visual-studio.md

 Run your program in Debug mode and try a few debugging features:

 1. A *breakpoint* temporarily interrupts the execution of the application *before* the line with the breakpoint is executed.
-Set a breakpoint on the line that reads `Console.WriteLine("\nHello, {0}, on {1:d} at {1:t}", name, date);` by clicking in the left margin of the code window on that line or by choosing the **Debug** > **Toggle Breakpoint** menu item with the line selected.
+Set a breakpoint on the line that reads `Console.WriteLine($"\nHello, {name}, on {date:d} at {date:t}!");` by clicking in the left margin of the code window on that line or by choosing the **Debug** > **Toggle Breakpoint** menu item with the line selected.
 As the following figure shows, Visual Studio indicates the line on which the breakpoint is set by highlighting it and displaying a red circle in its left margin.

    ![Visual Studio Program window with breakpoint set](./media/debugging-with-visual-studio/setbreakpoint.png)